 2. Pool Retaining Walls

 Similarly, some pool design projects may end up not just requiring proper grading, but retaining walls in order to prevent erosion.
-If you have a sloping yard and you level off the area for the swimming pool, you may have future problems with erosion and runoff that would be remedied with a retaining wall.
+If you have a sloping yard and need to level the area for the swimming pool, you may have future problems with erosion and runoff.
+In many cases, these issues can be remedied by incorporating a properly designed retaining wall into the swimming pool design.

 3. Pool Patio Material Upgrades

 Most pool companies are going to opt for a cheap pool patio material, such as poured or stamped concrete.
-It’s inexpensive and easy to install which allows them to move on to the next job quickly.
-But there are a lot of downsides to concrete and it’s likely not what you envisioned when you think of a dream pool and its surrounding patio.
+It’s inexpensive and easy to install, which allows them to move on to the next job quickly.
+However, there are a lot of downsides to concrete, and it’s likely not what you envisioned when you think of a dream pool and its surrounding patio.

-We believe that natural stone is the best pool patio material.
-Specifically, we think pool patios should be built with travertine.
-Travertine does not get very slippery when it’s wet, it stays cool underfoot, and it is highly durable and won’t crack like concrete.
+We believe that the best pool patio material is natural stone patios.
+Specifically, we think swimming pool patios should be built with travertine.
+Travertine does not get very slippery when it’s wet; it stays cool underfoot, and it is highly durable, meaning it won’t crack like concrete.
 It also looks beautiful and is available in a lot of color variations.
-Travertine opens up the possibility for a lot more creativity with patterns and patio designs as well.
+Travertine opens up the possibility for much more creativity with patterns and patio designs as well.

 4. Walkways and Steps

-The walkways and steps near your swimming pool design are also important elements that you do not want to be forgotten or overlooked.
-It simply makes no sense to have a gorgeous poolscape that is surrounded by delipidated walkways or steps in other areas of your property that likely doesn’t match your new pool patio.
+The walkways and steps near your swimming pool design are also important elements that you do not want to forget or overlook.
+It makes no sense to have a gorgeous poolscape that is surrounded by dilapidated walkways or steps in other areas of your property that likely don’t match your new travertine pool patio.

 5. Fire Features Near a Pool

-Adding fire features like a fire pit or an outdoor fireplace are brilliant backyard pool design ideas that should be given thought at the beginning of the design phase—not once the pool is complete.
+Adding fire features like a fire pit or an outdoor fireplace is a brilliant backyard pool design idea that should be given thought at the beginning of the design phase—not once the pool is complete.

-There may be gas lines that need to be run and it makes sense to do this at the time of construction.
+Gas lines may need to be installed, and it’s more efficient to do so during the initial construction phase.
 It also makes sense to incorporate the design of the fire features into the overall look and design of the poolscape instead of making them an afterthought.

 6. Appropriate Plantings Around a Pool

 The surrounding landscape is another important aspect of your overall swimming pool design.
-It’s important to choose pool plantings that are going to meet certain wants or needs such as providing year-round color or maybe even some privacy screening.
+It’s important to choose pool plantings that meet your specific wants and needs, such as providing year-round color or even some privacy screening.

-But you don’t want to choose the wrong plants and wind up with problems such as debris dropping in your pool or staining on your patio.
+But you don’t want to choose the wrong plants and wind up with problems such as debris falling into your pool or staining your patio.
 Some plantings may also provide too much shade where you want the sun to shine.
-These are all considerations that should be taken into account during the initial design—not as an afterthought.
+These are all considerations that should be taken into account during the initial design—not as a late addition.

 7. Stone vs. Mulch

-Stone is the superior choice when it comes to landscaped areas surrounding the pool as it won’t be tracked as easily onto the patio or into the pool.
-You may want to choose a medium-sized stone as opposed to tiny pebbles that can still be tracked.
-These seem like small details but are the types of details that can wind up having a negative impact if not planned for properly.
+Stone is the superior choice when it comes to landscaped areas surrounding the pool, as it won’t be tracked as easily onto the patio or into the pool.
+You may want to choose a medium-sized stone as opposed to tiny pebbles that can still be carried in.
+These seem like small details, but they can lead to negative impacts if not planned for properly.

 8. Landscape Lighting

-Landscape lighting is another element that can really have an impact on the overall enjoyment of your space.
-Landscape lighting not only has a very functional purpose of illuminating your space to make it usable in the evening hours but when properly done, it also looks aesthetically beautiful.
+Landscape lighting is another element that can affect the overall enjoyment of your space.
+Landscape lighting not only has a very functional purpose of illuminating your space to make it usable in the evening hours, but when properly done, it also looks aesthetically beautiful.

 For instance, the right lighting can be used to softly uplight some beautiful plants or trees for a gorgeous nightscape.
 Soft lighting will also be just enough to light up the pool area without drawing in a bunch of unwanted pests like cheap spotlights would.

-Of course, lighting up steps or walkways also makes your space more safe to navigate in the dark.
+Of course, lighting up steps or walkways also makes your space safer to navigate in the dark.
 That’s very important when it comes to a pool area.

 9. Outdoor Kitchen

 An outdoor kitchen is a popular swimming pool design idea.
-When you add a kitchen to your pool area, family and guests who are wet from swimming can still enjoy a snack or meal outdoors without having to come into the house.
+When you add a kitchen to your pool area, family and guests who are wet from swimming can still enjoy a snack or meal outdoors without going into the house.
 It’s a great place to gather with friends and watch the kids swim or to grab a cold drink from your outdoor refrigerator.
-There are numerous amenities you can add to your outdoor kitchen including an ice maker, power burner, pizza oven, refrigerator, freezer, and more.
+There are numerous amenities you can add to your outdoor kitchen, including an ice maker, power burner, pizza oven, refrigerator, freezer, and more.

-There’s no question an outdoor kitchen is a great addition to your pool space and it’s much more cost-effective to plan for it at the time of your pool’s construction.
-There are utility lines that need to be run and it makes sense to handle that the first time your yard is dug up rather than having to do it all over again.
+There’s no question that an outdoor kitchen is a great addition to your pool space, and it’s much more cost-effective to plan for it at the time of your pool’s construction.
+There are utility lines that need to be run, and it makes sense to handle that the first time your yard is dug up rather than having to do it all over again.

 10. Pergolas, Pavilions, and Pool Houses